Siwarak Tedsungnoen

-Siwarak Tedsungnoen (ศิวรักษ์ เทศสูงเนิน, RTGS: Siwarak Thetsungnoen; born April 20, 1984) is a Thai professional footballer who plays as a goalkeeper for Thai League 1 club Buriram United and the Thailand national team.
+Siwarak Tedsungnoen (ศิวรักษ์ เทศสูงเนิน, RTGS: Siwarak Thetsungnoen; born April 20, 1984) is a Thai retired professional footballer who played as a goalkeeper.

 Club career

 Bangkok Bank

 Siwarak played for Bangkok Bank FC from 2003 to 2007, making 76 caps.

 BEC Tero Sasana

 Siwarak moved to BEC Tero Sasana FC in 2008.
 Although Siwarak played well in BEC Tero Sasana F.C. he was not always a starter, because Pisan Dorkmaikaew another goalkeeper in BEC Tero also played well.
 Therefore, the competition in the team is high, and being a starter is not guaranteed.

 TOT

 Siwarak moved to TOT S.C. in 2010, but didn't play any match for the team.

 Buriram United

 2010 Season

 In 2010 Siwarak moved to Buriram PEA (currently Buriram United).
 He was Buriram United's best keeper and he became a regular starter for Buriram United.

 2011 Season

 Siwarak made history with Buriram after winning the 2011 Thai Premier League, 2011 Thai FA Cup, and the 2011 Thai League Cup.